whgriff05/ND_data_structures/Notes/oral_exam_review.md

 - They have a __base case__, where they can reach an end to the recursive calls, and a __recursive call__ (or multiple), where the function is called again on a smaller subset of the original input
 - Offer a hidden space complexity: the __call stack__ in a recursive function will fill up with all recursive calls
 - Iterative versions often use some type of tracking variable or stack/queue to keep track of the original data while still allowing subsets

+### Binary Search
+- Continuously divides a list into subsections and searches for a key by comparing it to the midpoint of a subsection
+    - Only works on __sorted__ lists
+- Eliminates half of a list per iteration/recursive call
+- `O(log n)` because it cuts the list in half each time

 ### Sorting Algorithms
 - Bubble Sort